Picture

 Place of Birth: Sydney, NSW

-Place of Residence: Sydney, NSW
+Place of Residence: Pacific Palms, NSW

 OWIA Athlete Performance Contract Commenced: 2010